zhouqingyi616/SAFT/README.md

 # SAFT: shotgun advancing front technique
-Code for paper ***"SAFT: shotgun advancing front technique for massively parallel mesh generation on GPU"***.
+Code for paper ***"SAFT: shotgun advancing front technique for massively parallel mesh generation on graphics processing unit"***.
+Our paper has been accepted by ***International Journal for Numerical Methods in Engineering***.
+You can download it from [here](https://doi.org/10.1002/nme.7038).

 ***SAFT*** is a **front-based** parallel advancing front algorithm that runs on **single GPU**.